AdsJumbo/AdsJumbo.com/README.md

 # Getting Started
 # Step 1: Adding References - NuGet package
 Import the AdsJumbo SDK as a reference as dependency of your Windows Visual Studio project.
 Click on ‘Manage NuGet Packages’, search name package ‘AdsJumbo’ in your nuget Package Manager console.<br/>
-Just click on button ‘Install‘ (Dont forget to install all depencies Newtonsoft.Json>= 9.0.1)
+Just click on button ‘Install‘ and that's all.
+(Dont forget to install all depencies Newtonsoft.Json>= 9.0.1)

 # Step 2: Add XAML code
 Add in your XAML file (eg. MainPage.xaml) following codes:<br/>